Wanz8/COMP3040/README.md

 - Visual Studio Code
 - A Resume in Markdown format.
 - A repository build by yourselfs.
-- The "Cayman theme" repository which you selected.
+- The "Midnight theme" repository which you selected.

 ## Step 1: Copy the URL from your Reponsitory